memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 an excellent example of a device that does one thing really, really well: it converts USB signals to UART, and vice versa.
 That's it!
-(Here's [a really neat interview Adafruit did with Fred Dart](https://blog.adafruit.com/2016/02/08/exclusive-interview-with-fred-dart-ceo-of-ftdi-ftdichip-ftdi-adafruit/), one the founder of FTDI.
-Fascinating look at some semiconductor history!)
+(Here's [a really neat interview Adafruit did with Fred Dart](https://blog.adafruit.com/2016/02/08/exclusive-interview-with-fred-dart-ceo-of-ftdi-ftdichip-ftdi-adafruit/), one of the founders of FTDI.
+A fascinating look at some semiconductor history!)

 ![Pay attention to this drawing.]({% img_url debug-tools/ftdi-pinout.jpeg  %})

 One of the most useful things about the FTDI cable is its ability to provide target power in addition to comms.
 Each cable exposes a handy 5V output tapped off of the host computer's 5V USB output.
-It's limited at an output of 100mA, but this more than enough for many bare metal microcontroller applications.
+It's limited at an output of 100mA, but this is more than enough for many bare metal microcontroller applications.
 A simple on-target LDO stepping down to the proper IO voltage is enough to make this useful to you!